sermon: Jesus Christ's Trial (Part Two)

 Given 09-Mar-13; Sermon #1146; 73 minutes

-Martin Collins, reiterating that the arrest, trials, and crucifixion of Jesus were unlawful, identifies specific instances of illegal activity: (1) The arrest was conducted on the basis of testimony from a traitor who had taken a bribe.
+The arrest, trials, and crucifixion of Jesus were unlawful: (1) The arrest was conducted on the basis of testimony from a traitor who had taken a bribe.
 (2) The trial was conducted at night.
 By Jewish law, no capital trial should have ever been conducted at night.
-(3) The Judge Caiaphas, by himself, attained a charge of blasphemy by extracting testimony under oath, whereas, by Jewish law, Caiaphas, as the High Priest, should have remained quiet.
+(3) The judge Caiaphas, by himself, attained a charge of blasphemy by extracting testimony under oath, whereas, by Jewish law, Caiaphas, as the High Priest, should have remained quiet.
 (4) The unanimous vote of the Sanhedrin amounted to mob rule, totally against Jewish law.
 (5) Jesus had no defense counsel, only the hatred of multiple prosecutors.
 Attainable evidence substantiating the Messiahship of Jesus included: (1) His birth in Bethlehem, (2) His birth through a virgin, (3) His lineage through the House of David, (4) His announcement through the forerunner, John the Baptist, (5) His performing many miraculous works, (6) His public entrance into Jerusalem on a donkey, (7) His betrayal by a close friend, and (8) His common appearance and acquaintance with sorrows.
 To counter Caiaphas's charges of blasphemy, we only have to look at the multiple prophecies of the incarnation of the Son of God in human flesh.
 John recorded Peter's weakness as a lesson to us that we are also vulnerable and are culpable in His crucifixion; we have also denied Him and consequently need Christ's strengthening.
 If Peter (perhaps the boldest and most loyal disciple Jesus ever had) can fail, all of us can fail.
 Sin is easy to commit, and becomes easier to commit once we have started to sin.
 We can learn from Peter's mistakes by committing ourselves to pray more fervently, following Christ more closely, and by maintaining our distance from the world's influences.

 No trial has so challenged the western world or so charged our emotions as the trial of Jesus Christ by the Jewish and Roman authorities in Palestine.
 Other trials were passive and routine compared with the trial and crucifixion of Jesus Christ.
 No person has been hated more than the totally innocent Jesus.